 Creating an accessible bathroom doesn’t have to be stressful.
-In this blog post, we’ll explore some speedy fixes which can help make your bathroom more accessible.
+In this blog post, we’ll explore some speedy fixes which can help make your bathroom easier to use.

 1. Update your taps

-When mobility is limited, it is important to make sure your bathroom taps are easy to use.
-Bath and sink taps with a single lever are by far and away the safest and easiest taps to use.
-Lever taps allow you to chose the perfect temperature.
+When mobility is limited, it is important to ensure your bathroom taps are easy to use.
+For instance, bath and sink taps with a single lever are by far and away the safest and easiest taps to use.
+This is because Lever taps allow you to choose the perfect temperature.
 Above all, you can do so without strain.

 2. Make every day essentials easy to reach

 Shelving and bathroom units are typically fixed very high in bathrooms, to keep them out of the way.
 As a result they can be very difficult to get to.
 When creating an accessible bathroom consider lowering them.
-This can be simply achieved with wall fixed shelves or even free standing units to keep your essentials in close proximity.
+This can be achieved with wall fixed shelves or even free standing units to keep your essentials in close proximity.

 3. Install a grab rail

-Grab bars can be fitted where necessary for easy transferring up and down in your bathroom.
+Grab bars can be fitted where necessary to transfer easily up and down in your bathroom.
 Common areas include by the toilet seat and in the bath to help you get in and out with ease.